peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 First run MariaDB as root.
 - mariadb -u root -p -h localhost

 Run the first set of query code [(located in make-user.sql file)](https://github.com/peyton-brown/Squid_Proxy-MariaDB-PHP-Configuration/blob/main/MariaDB/make-user.sql).
 After running the first set of query code, move onto the squidUser user.
 The password for the squidUser is ***squidPassword***.
-This will have to be changed in the make-user.sql file before running.
+This will have to be changed in the make-user.sql file, as well as, the squid.conf file before running.

 - mariadb -u squidUser -p -h localhost